Vexnos/Sigmacraft-Datapacks/README.md

 # Sigmacraft Datapacks
 This is repository of datapacks used on Sigmacraft Season 10 (Version 1.21.10)

+## AFK Farms
+A Datapack to spawn fake players from Carpet Mod to AFK at our farms

 ## Better Loot Tables
 A collection of custom loot tables